-“… to catch a glimpse of what sort of ethics will assume its responsibilities when confronted with a human reality in situation.”
+“… to catch a glimpse of what sort of ethics will assume its responsibilities when confronted with a human reality in situation.”1

-Jean-Paul Sartre’s famous statement that ‘man is condemned to be free’ is predicated upon his insistence that “existence precedes essence.”
-So, freedom arrives instantaneously.
+Jean-Paul Sartre’s famous statement that “man is condemned to be free”2 is predicated upon his insistence that “existence precedes essence,”3 which means freedom arrives instantaneously.

-Emmanuel Levinas’ freedom related statement is that “responsibility is antecedent to freedom”.
-So, freedom arrives in second place.
+In turn, Emmanuel Levinas’ freedom related position is that responsibility is antecedent to freedom,4 which differs considerably by awarding freedom second place.

 Therefore, Levinas, at first sight, surely locks horns with Sartre’s existential situating of freedom?

 The question is one of precedence.
 What comes first, freedom or responsibility?
 Presumably only one of these philosophers can be right, because at first glance there doesn’t appear to be a natural synthesis to these contrasting viewpoints.
 Whether it is freedom that comes first, or responsibility that gains ‘poll-position’, there is definite worth in trying to understand why this contrast arose between these two philosophers plying their trade in the same city at the same time.
 Maybe we’ll find a winner?
-Or, better yet, maybe we’ll find something more worthwhile than a boring winner.
+Or, better yet, maybe we’ll find something more worthwhile.

 Sartre’s stance, of course, was a reaction to philosophies such as Christianity’s that prescribe pre-destined ‘journeys,’ which effectively place individuals in a sub-ordinate roles as chattels to the service of a higher or greater good, society, or Being.
 Such paradigms, where one’s essence and hence life was thought to be programmed from birth, Sartre found intolerable and fundamentally flawed.
 Instead, he argued from an ontological position, which begun with a conception of being that included a clear presentation of subject-hood, and culminated in the assertion that individuals arrive before any role that they might have: existence precedes essence.

 Now, there are two ways to engage with Sartre: The simplistic scampering over the neighbouring fields of ontology, phenomenology, consciousness and nothingness to get to the lush fields of freedom, bad faith, responsibility and ethics or the way we are going to do it.
-So, roll up your sleeves, stick on your wellies, we’re going wading.
+So, roll up your sleeves, stick on your wellies, we’re going to get muddy!

 It’s going to be difficult, messy, but also thrilling, rewarding and satisfying, because just like gorge walking one needs to let go and submit to the flow of the gorge/philosophy otherwise you might get sucked into the abyss.
 I’m playing partly, but there is a serious side here because Sartre is not normally known for his contribution to ethics and I greatly believe that he has much to say if one can follow his, at times, torrential and whirlwind-like thought progressions.